mjweaver01/fod-scraper/README.md

 <img src="./public/fod.png" width="50" />

-# 🌽 FOD Scraper
+# 🌽 FOD Automation

-Scrape sites for stock statuses
+Create audiences based on stock statuses and states, and push them to Facebook Campaigns

 ## 🚧 TODO

-- Push to Google Sheet
 - Push new audiences to Facebook

 ## 🏁 Quickstart